Mirsaid Sultan-Galiev: Fallout with the Bolsheviks

-Sultan-Galiev wanted to give Marxism an Islamic face.
-He argued that the Russian Empire had oppressed Muslim society apart from a few big landowners and bourgeois.
-He was, despite this attempt at synthesis, thought of by the Bolsheviks as being excessively tolerant of nationalism and religion and, in 1923, he was accused of nationalist, pan-Islamic and pan-Turkic deviations and he was arrested and expelled from the party.
+Sultan-Galiev argued that the Russian Empire had oppressed Muslim society apart from a few big landowners and bourgeoisie.
+He was, despite this attempt at synthesis, thought of by the Bolsheviks as being excessively tolerant of nationalism and religion and, in 1923, he was accused of nationalist, pan-Islamic, and pan-Turkic deviations and he was arrested and expelled from the party.

 He was freed, but with Lenin's death in 1924, he lost his only protector, and remained a political outcast, constantly watched by state security.
 In these years he spent his time travelling for the Hunting Union and writing occasional reviews and translations.
 He was accompanied by his second wife Fatima Yerzina, whom he had married in 1918, and their two children.

 In 1928, he was arrested a second time and sentenced to be shot in July 1930.
-However, in January 1931 his sentence was commuted to ten years of hard labour for nationalism and anti-Soviet activity.
-In 1934 he was released and given permission to live in the Saratov Oblast.
-At the beginning of 1937 he was again arrested, and was forced to make a confession; he was convicted of being the "organizer and factual leader of an anti-Soviet nationalistic group," who led an "active struggle against Soviet power" and the party "on the basis of pan-Turkism and pan-Islamism, with the goal of tearing away from Soviet Russia Turkic-Tatar regions and establishing in them a bourgeois-democratic Turan state."
+However, in January 1931, his sentence was commuted to ten years of hard labour for nationalism and anti-Soviet activity.
+In 1934, he was released and given permission to live in the Saratov Oblast.
+At the beginning of 1937, he was again arrested, and was forced to make a confession; he was convicted of being the "organizer and factual leader of an anti-Soviet nationalistic group," who led an "active struggle against Soviet power" and the party "on the basis of pan-Turkism and pan-Islamism, with the goal of tearing away from Soviet Russia Turkic-Tatar regions and establishing in them a bourgeois-democratic Turan state."
 In December 1939, he received the death sentence which was carried out on 28 January 1940 in Moscow.